-To best assist these individuals, the WDB has created a Justice Involved Subplan as part of this 2023-2024 Local Plan Update.
+To best assist these individuals, the WDB has created a Justice Involved Subplan as part of this 2023-2024 Local Plan Update which is included as an attachment.
 This identifies partners and existing programming for this work, as well as identifying short-term and long-term goals, to ensure the continual improvement of service delivery for these individuals.